kuzzleio/kuzzle/doc/2/guides/introduction/what-is-kuzzle/index.md

 ### SDKs

-We develop many SDKs to facilitate the use of Kuzzle in applications.
+We provide many SDKs to facilitate the use of Kuzzle in applications.

 These SDKs are available for the most common languages and the majority of frontend development platforms:
  - [Javascript / Typescript](/sdk/js/7) : [Node](/sdk/js/7/getting-started/node-js), [React](/sdk/js/7/getting-started/react/standalone), [React Native](/sdk/js/7/getting-started/react-native), [Vue.js](/sdk/js/7/getting-started/vuejs/standalone), Angular, etc